Robert C. Knoeppel, Dean

-Dorothy Osborne, Assistant Dean for Academic Programs and Student Services
+Dorothy Osborne, Senior Assistant Dean for Academic Programs and Student Services

 At the William & Mary School of Education, bold and inventive thinking are at the heart of our work.
 Our students are embedded in schools and community agencies to gain relevant hands-on experience as they prepare to be future educators, counselors, leaders, researchers and advocates.
 We are the small school that thinks big.
 We have created a culture and framework to critically engage with the world and to ask tough questions about our roles as global educators.
 We continue to be a leader in nurturing students who possess the assets, fortitude and talent to be at the very forefront of transforming young lives.